Hey! I’m Kristin, a San Francisco elopement photographer and planner who helps couples plan stress-free, unforgettable days.

 elopement Photography & Planning Support All in One for san francisco.

-Eloping in San Francisco is one of the most iconic ways to get married, and it’s way more doable than most couples expect.
-This guide walks you through exactly how to elope in San Francisco—from marriage licenses and permits to choosing the right ceremony location, so you can plan confidently without overcomplicating things.
+This guide walks you through exactly how to elope in San Francisco, from marriage licenses and permits to choosing the right ceremony location, so you can plan your day without overcomplicating it.

 Instead of a traditional venue, eloping in San Francisco is about choosing a location that fits your vibe, whether that’s the elegance of City Hall, a quiet overlook of the Golden Gate Bridge, or a coastal cliff with ocean views.
 Once you understand the basics like permits, timing, and logistics, everything starts to feel easy, intentional, and honestly… really fun.